Tech-TTGames/Tickets-Plus/README.md

-# TicketNotes
+# Tickets Plus
- A Discord bot to make private threads for staff discussion on Tickets!
+ A Discord bot that adds extensions to the